 Georgiana Puscas, Research Assistant, Department of Philosophy, University of Warwick.
 Participating in her first research project, she is eager to learn about the sense of commitment in collective action.
 She is a second year undergraduate, studying Philosophy, Politics and Economics with a major in Economics.

 Nicole Zhang, Research Assistant

-Sam Clarke, DPhil candidate, Department of Philosophy, University of Oxford.
-Sam is writing a thesis on perception and cognitive architecture, but has a long-standing side interest in humans’ capacity to identify and ascribe goals to observed actions.
+Sam Clarke, York University, Ontario, Canada.
+Sam works on perception and cognitive architecture, but has a long-standing side interest in humans’ capacity to identify and ascribe goals to observed actions.

 Michael Hattersley, PhD candidate, Department of Psychology, University of Warwick.
 Michael’s primary focus concerns the psychology of belief in conspiracy theories.
 He is broadly interested in why people appear to prefer conspiratorial over non-conspiratorial explanations, and in what factors are most relevant in understanding this tendency (e.g.: salient features of particular conspiracies, the situations and events from which conspiracy belief emerges).
 Other secondary interests include religious cognition, and also mind perception (particularly in supernatural contexts).

 Simon Myers, PhD candidate, Department of Psychology, University of Warwick.
 Simon’s core research focuses on Moral Cognition, specifically looking at obligation, supererogation and moral reasoning under uncertainty.
 His background is in cognition and Virtual Reality research methods.